MikeyBurkman/fhclogs/README.md

 #### Setting up autocompletion (optional -- Linux/OSX only)
 `fhclogs completion >> ~./bashrc`

 (If on OSX, you might need to append to ~/.profile)

+Note that you'll have to open a new terminal for autocompletion to start working.

 ## Running the Tool
 `fhclogs`

 This will output the help, listing the available commands
 ```
 Commands: